tahadnan/Fun-APIs-CLI/README.md

 # Fun APIs CLI

-A simple Python command-line interface utility to interact with various fun APIs: facts, animals, quotes.
+A simple Python command-line interface utility to interact with various fun APIs: facts, animals, quotes...
-This project, designed for learning and fun, can pull random facts, animal data, quotes and much more via API Ninjas.
+This project, designed for learning and fun, can pull random facts, animal data, quotes and much more via API Ninjas and other API sources.

 ## Installation